Jan-Jelinek/DiscordBot-Generalized/README.md

-# DiscordBot
+# Discord Bot

-A personal bot.
+A personal bot for discord.

 To use, add a config.json file with the following information:
 >{